forensicxlab/Mac_ISF/README.md

 We invite the memory forensic community to test those symbols !

-We can find the article going into details about how those files were generated : link of the blog post when available.
+We can find the article going into details about how those files were generated : https://www.forensicxlab.com/macisf.html